ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 2. Select the SimNIBS output directory associated to this test and indicate what tool was used to generate it (`headreco` or `charm`)
 3. Select the path to the T1W Nifti file
 4. Indicate if CT scan is available.
 Options are "No", "real CT" or "ZTE".
 Select if coregistration of CT to T1W space must be performed.
 Depending on your specific preliminary steps, you may have CT already coregistered in T1W space.
 If coregistration is done by BabelBrain, the resolution of the CT will be preserved.
 The T1W file will be first bias-corrected and upscaled to the CT resolution and then the CT will be coregistered using the `itk-elastix` package with rigid coregistration.
 5. Select a thermal profile file for simulation.
-This is a simple YAML file where timings of transcranial ultrasound are specified.
+This is a simple YAML file where the timings of transcranial ultrasound are specified.
 For example:
     ```YAML
     BaseIsppa: 5.0 # W/cm2
     AllDC_PRF_Duration: #All combinations of timing that will be considered
         -   DC: 0.3
             PRF: 10.0
             Duration: 40.0
+            DurationOff: 40.0
     ```
     This definition helps in the step of thermal simulation with BabelBrain. `BaseIsspa` is the reference value of acoustic intensity for which the thermal equation will be solved.
 You can set this to 5 W/cm$^2$.
-Choices for other powers will be scaled (no-recalculations) based on this value.
+Choices for other powers will be scaled (no recalculations) based on this value.

+    More than one exposure can be specified.
+For example:
+    ```YAML
+    BaseIsppa: 5.0 # W/cm2
+    AllDC_PRF_Duration: #All combinations of timing that will be considered
+        -   DC: 0.3
+            PRF: 10.0
+            Duration: 40.0
+            DurationOff: 40.0
+        -   DC: 0.1
+            PRF: 5.0
+            Duration: 80.0
+            DurationOff: 50.0
+    ```
+    When running the thermal simulation step, all the combinations specified in the thermal profile will be calculated.

 6. Once all inputs are set, then click on "CONTINUE"
 ### Domain generation
 The first step after specifying input data is to create the simulation domain.
 The available operating frequencies will depend on the selected transducer.
 The second main input is the resolution of the simulation expressed in the number of points per wavelength (PPW).
 The minimum for fast estimation is 6 PPW, and 9 PPW to meet criteria de convergence when compared to other [numerical tools](https://asa.scitation.org/doi/10.1121/10.0013426).